codeyab22/Ready-React-Portfolio/README.md

 # Motivation(s)

 My motivation is to start over again and make sure the elements are in touch with the format.
 Another motivation is to be do work that inspires me as a web developer.
-Being a web developer is picking my own
+Being a web developer is picking my own style and being understanding of the fundamentals of the website.